 Time: 10:00AM – 4:00PM – come for a short visit, or stay all day.

 Cost: Free – no admission fee.
-Products available for purchase.
+Products are available for purchase.
+All products contain Warm Colors honey or beeswax.

 10:00 – 10:30AM – Welcome &